 VTEX is a global SaaS technology company focused on ecommerce solutions that have a daily impact on the work of thousands of people around the world.
-More than 2500 leading brands of varying sizes and segments, with operations in 26 countries and in global expansion, rely on VTEX for the online sales of their products.
+Leading brands of varying sizes and segments, with operations in 26 countries and in global expansion, rely on VTEX for the online sales of their products.

 The Promotions Admin is the interface where merchants create and manage all kinds of promotions, discounts and other benefits for their e-commerce.
 It’s used by 99% of VTEX clients in a daily basis, which results in more than 5000 sessions per day by more than 2000 users.
 Its users vary, but often they’re in Marketing or Commercial teams.

 We went after other stakeholders in the company to enrich our vision of how the product was perceived by customers and what improvements we could make.
-Our focus was on Account Managers who, with their own words, “defend customers within VTEX and defend VTEX within customers”.
-My objectives were:
+Some of the questions we brought were:

-After almost 20 interviews with both internal stakeholders and customers we concluded many things, in particular:
+After more than 10 interviews with both internal stakeholders and customers we concluded that:

 With a bunch of insights, impressions and assumptions at hand we turned to looking at how users actually used promotions at VTEX.
 In December 2018 alone there were more than 60,000 promotions running on the platform, which is a rich source of data on how users actually the system in real life.